zeinnicholas/community-guidelines/.github/CODE_OF_CONDUCT.md

 Criticize ideas, not people.
 <br>Explain your thoughts and keep discussions relevant to Elementor products.
 We don't engage in talks about politics, religion, or other unrelated topics.

-**Complaints about support, the Elementor company, its employees, other products, or anyone else will be removed at our discretion without warning.**
+**Heated, offensive, and off-topic discussions will be removed at our discretion without warning or requiring any explanation.**

 ### Keep it tidy